Cloud Computing

 Private cloud

 A private cloud is a dedicated cloud computing environment that caters to the needs of a single organisation.
-The infrastructure, resources, and services can be managed by the organisation or a third-party provider.
+The organisation or a third-party provider can manage the infrastructure, resources, and services.
 Private clouds can be deployed on-premises or hosted off-site.

-• Enhanced security: Private clouds provide a higher level of security compared to public clouds, as resources and infrastructure are not shared with other users.
+• Enhanced security: Private clouds provide higher security than public clouds, as resources and infrastructure are not shared with other users.

 • Compliance: Private clouds are ideal for organisations with strict regulatory requirements or sensitive data.